LorenMaxwell/mediawiki-skins-lift/README.md

 * Type: `Integer`
 * Default: 3600

-The amount of time in seconds to clear out the users online table.
+The amount of time (in seconds) that a user's visit expires in the users online table.